cblegare/cookiecutter-py/README.rst

 Known issues
 ~~~~~~~~~~~~

-Be carefull with namespace packages using the `implicit namespace`_
+.. warning:: Be carefull with namespace packages using the
-mechanism.
-Most projects managed by the Python Packaging Authority are
-not fully compliant yet.
+   `implicit namespace`_ mechanism.
+Some tools are not fully compliant yet.

+Namespace package and editable installations should be fixed with
+`setuptools 31`_ and Python 3.5:

 - https://github.com/pypa/packaging-problems/issues/12
 - https://github.com/pypa/setuptools/pull/789